valarnet/valarnet-blog/posts/bgp-router-id-basic.md

 ```
 The "clear ip bgp *" command not only resets the peering but also forces BGP to reinstantiate and pickup a new router ID.
 A reboot of the router would also have a similar effect as well.

 The entire topology is now configured using basic peerings and with default values.
-Loopback0 of R4 is created last and advertised into BGP using a network statetement.
+Loopback0 of R4 is created last and advertised into BGP using a network stateement.

 Randomness with which interfaces are configured and BGP process instantiated determines what router ID each router takes for BGP.